wso2/docs-ei/en/micro-integrator/docs/setup/changing_default_ports.md

     		<code>9645</code>
     	</td>
     	<td>
-    		The port of the Analytics Portal.
+    		The port of the EI Analytics Portal.
     	</td>
     </tr>
 	<tr>